Skip to main content

 reporter.reportItem(handle, item2);

-reporter.flush(); // Blocks until all items are sent
+reporter.flush(); // Blocks until all items are sent.

 close()

-Shut down the reporter cleanly:
+Shut the reporter down cleanly:

 Testing